Compute

 • After the rds_recycle_bin_retention parameter is modified, the recycle bin recalculates the estimated time for automatically clearing all tables in the recycle bin based on the time they were first placed in the recycle bin.

 • When rds_recycle_bin_binlog_mode is set to TRANSLATE, any DROP TABLE and restore_table operations in the recycle bin will be recorded in the binlog as RENAME TABLE operations.
-Even if the destination is a TaurusDB instance, the show_tables, restore_table, and purge_table statements cannot be used for tables that are replicated to destination database __recyclebin__ through binlogs, and the recycle bin backend of the destination instance will not automatically clear those tables.
-Tables in the recycle bin of the destination instance can be restored and cleared only by replaying restore_table and purge_table at the source instance or enabling automatic backend cleanup.
+Even if the destination is a TaurusDB instance, show_tables and restore_table cannot be used for tables that are replicated to destination database __recyclebin__ through binlogs, and the recycle bin backend of the destination instance will not automatically clear those tables.
+Tables in the recycle bin of the destination instance can be restored and cleared by replaying restore_table and purge_table on the source instance and enabling automatic backend cleanup.
+Alternatively, if the kernel version is 2.0.60.241200 or later, you can run purge_table to manually clear the tables.

 • Viewing tables in the recycle bin